elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 There are two different data structures for working with key-value stores in Elixir.
 Alongside the `Access` module and pattern matching, they provide a rich set of tools for manipulating complex, potentially nested, data structures.

-As we conclude this chapter, the important to keep in mind is that you should:
+As we conclude this chapter, remember that you should:

   * Use keyword lists for passing optional values to functions